+Registration No. 333-93749

+SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549

+Amendment No. 5 to FORM S-4 REGISTRATION STATEMENT Under THE SECURITIES ACT OF 1933

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

-As filed with the Securities and Exchange Commission on June 2, 2000.
-Registration No. 333-93749 SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 Amendment No. 4 to FORM S-4 REGISTRATION STATEMENT Under THE SECURITIES ACT OF 1933 EQUINIX, INC. (Exact Name of Registrant as Specified in its Charter) 77-0487526 Delaware 4813 (Primary Standard (I.R.S.
-Employer Industrial Classification Identification Number) (State or Other Jurisdiction of Incorporation or Code Number) Organization) 901 Marshall Street Redwood City, CA 94063 (650) 298-0400 (Address, Including zip code, and telephone number, including area code, of registrant's principal executive offices) RENEE F. LANAM General Counsel and Assistant Secretary Equinix, Inc. 901 Marshall Street Redwood City, CA 94063 (650) 298-0400 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copies to: SCOTT C. DETTMER BRANDI L. GALVIN MARGARET E. PAIGE Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP 155 Constitution Drive Menlo Park, California 94025 (650) 321-2400 Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration statement.
-If the securities being registered on this form are being offered in connection with the formation of a holding company and there is compliance with General Instruction G, check the following box. [] If this Form is filed to register additional securities for an offering pursuant to rule 462(b) under the Securities Act of 1933, as amended (the "Securities Act"), check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [] If this Form is a post-effective amendment filed pursuant to rule 462(d)
+4813 (Primary Standard (I.R.S.
+Employer Industrial Classification Identification Number) Code Number)

+901 Marshall Street Redwood City, CA 94063 (650) 298-0400

+(Address, Including zip code, and telephone number, including area code, of registrant's principal executive offices)

+RENEE F. LANAM

+General Counsel and Assistant Secretary Equinix, Inc. 901 Marshall Street Redwood City, CA 94063

+(Name, address, including zip code, and telephone number, including area code, of agent for service)

+Copies to: SCOTT C. DETTMER BRANDI L. GALVIN MARGARET E. PAIGE Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP 155 Constitution Drive

+Menlo Park, California 94025

+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration statement.

+If the securities being registered on this form are being offered in connection with the formation of a holding company and there is compliance with General Instruction G, check the following box. []

+If this Form is filed to register additional securities for an offering pursuant to rule 462(b) under the Securities Act of 1933, as amended (the "Securities Act"), check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []
+If this Form is a post-effective amendment filed pursuant to rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []